JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-So back at school—while yammering about nonsense with some classmates—I mentioned the Atari Centipede contest at *Macy’s*.
+So back at school—while yammering about nonsense with some classmates—I mentioned the Atari Centipede contest at Macy’s.
 There was pregnant pause and then someone just said “So what?” said pretty much everything.
 But I didn’t let that discourage me and responded, “Well, I’m good at playing video games… So I can win!”
 Then there was another pregnant pause and someone asked, “But what if you win the Atari 400.
 You already have one?”
 Everyone nodded and I responded, “Well, I could sell it.”
 And this seemingly endless juvenile game of “Knock him down…” basically went on an on for a while until class started.

 Back in the classroom of whatever class I was in, I sat at my desk and stared at the blank page in my notebook and started to wonder, “Maybe they have something.
 I never really played *Centipede* more than a few times.
 How can I win a contest like that if I don’t practice?”